The McKay correspondence for isolated singularities via Floer theory: Appendix A: Weil divisors, Cartier divisors and Resolutions

 As $Y$ is quasi-projective, we may pick a very ample line bundle $L\to Y$.
-Let $D$ denote the associated Cartier divisor.
-The above argument yields a meromorphic section $S$ of $L^{\otimes m}$ whose only zeros and poles in a neighbourhood $U\subset Y$ of $\pi^{-1}(0)$ are contained in $\pi^{-1}(0)$.
+Let $D$ denote \fix{a choice of associated Cartier divisor.} The above argument yields a meromorphic section $S$ of $L^{\otimes m}$ whose only zeros and poles in a neighbourhood $U\subset Y$ of $\pi^{-1}(0)$ are contained in $\pi^{-1}(0)$.